The Use of Organoids in Epilepsy Research

 11:00 am - 12:00 pm CST

-Dr. Parent will talk about recent advances in techniques using brain organoids and their use in epilepsy research.
+Dr. Parent speaks about recent advances in techniques using brain organoids and their use in epilepsy research.

 This seminar is part of CURE Epilepsy’s Frontiers in Research Seminar Series.
 This program is generously supported by the Nussenbaum-Vogelstein Family and aims to help educate and expose researchers, clinicians, and students to exciting epilepsy research and also provide opportunities for young investigators to interact with leaders in the field.